 - 25. As can be seen above, it is possible to have a greater or lesser Council Tax increase but it will affect the level of service cuts which we will need to find over the period. - 26.
 We cannot change the level of grant which we receive from the Welsh Government (although officers and members are continually undertaking work to try and ensure that the distribution formula is fair) but in relation to the remaining equation, it is possible to change some of the spending figures, but there would be consequences to such actions of course. - 27.
-We could take a less prudent approach to some elements of the budget but we should bear in mind that doing so would only increase the risk of having to find savings urgently and in doing so, taking rushed decisions. - 28.
-It is a matter for the Council to consider all of the factors noted in the attached report and to consider whether they wish to change any of the elements but for my part as Cabinet Member for Finance, I consider that this is the most appropriate balance which can be reached.
+We could take a less prudent approach to some elements of the budget but we should bear in mind that doing so would only increase the risk of having to find savings urgently and in doing so, taking rushed decisions. - In considering the financial direction for the future, every council member was given the opportunity to attend one of 4 sessions convened across the county to discuss the strategy in order to ensure a clear understanding and to give every member an opportunity to feed in to the debate any issue they would like the cabinet to take into account in forming these proposals. - It is heartening to note that of the 65 members who are not on the cabinet, 38 members (58%) were able to avail themselves of the opportunity. - A number of constructive observations were received in these sessions which will help us with the practical application of some of the strategy's proposals and in particular, the process of finding the funding gap.